-The experience of the past summer has fully convinced me that the Yukon River route, as now managed, will be unable to supply the people now along the upper river, even at the present exorbitant rates, so that the whole future of the Territory is dependent upon some route being opened up to the open sea; one that can be operated throughout the year, so as to give stability and permanency to all enterprises looking to the development of the interior of the Territory.
-A careful study of the situation convinces me that the route I have named is the most practicable and offers more advantages than any other, as it lies entirely in the gold belt, where some valuable mines are already located.
+The experience of the past summer has fully convinced me that the Yukon River route, as ow managed, will be unable to supply the people now along the upper river, even at the present xorbitant rates, so that the whole future of the Territory is dependent upon some route being pened up to the open sea; one that can be operated throughout the year, so as to give stability ad permanency to all enterprises looking to the development of the interior of the Territory. . careful study of the situation convinces me that the route I have named is the most practicable ad offers more advantages than any other, as it lies entirely in the gold belt, where some aluable mines are already located.

-In view of the wasted energy and distress I have witnessed, I again most respectfully recommend that an officer of the Engineer Corps be detailed to make a preliminary survey of this route, and at the same time the possibilities of a terminal on Prince Williams Sound be looked into.
-I would respectfully suggest that if undertaken the expedition should be dispatched so as to be enabled to leave the seacoast not later than April 1, or before the ice breaks up in the interior, so that the journey may be made with dogs; that it proceed up the Sushitna to the junction of the right or west fork of that river, up that to its head, thence across the divide and lown the most available tributary of the Tanana, and down that stream to the Yukon, where I could meet him when the river opens, should the Department so desire.
-A careful survey of the ceft bank of the Tanana from the point where the expedition may strike it to the Yukon should be made.
+In view of the wasted energy and distress I have witnessed, I again most respectfully ecommend that an officer of the Engineer Corps be detailed to make a preliminary survey of its route, and at the same time the possibilities of a terminal on Prince Williams Sound be ooked into.
+I would respectfully suggest that if undertaken the expedition should be dispatched o as to be enabled to leave the seacoast not later than April 1, or before the ice breaks up in the iterior, so that the journey may be made with dogs; that it proceed up the Sushitna to the metion of the right or west fork of that river, up that to its head, thence across the divide and own the most available tributary of the Tanana, and down that stream to the Yukon, where I ould meet him when the river opens, should the Department so desire.
+A careful survey of the it bank of the Tanana from the point where the expedition may strike it to the Yukon should be made.